Blepharoplasty in Augusta, GA

 Will Blepharoplasty eliminate lines and wrinkles around the eyes?

 Blepharoplasty eliminates sagging skin folds but does not erase lines and wrinkles at the corners of the eyes, such as crow’s feet.
-Dr. Austin may recommend that you combine eyelid surgery with another procedure or dermal filler treatment to eliminate those lines and wrinkles.
+Dr. Austin, and Dr. Medina may recommend that you combine eyelid surgery with another procedure or dermal filler treatment to eliminate those lines and wrinkles.
 In many cases, eyelid surgery may be combined with a brow lift to enhance the entire upper face.

 Will Blepharoplasty eliminate dark circles underneath my eyes?